ChristianPeters/ruby-style-guide/README.md

 # Contributing

-Nothing written in this guide is set in stone.
-It's my desire to work together with everyone interested in Ruby coding style, so that we could ultimately create a resource that will be beneficial to the entire Ruby community.

 Feel free to open tickets or send pull requests with improvements.
-Thanks in advance for your help!